 School rules apply to all school social events.
-Guests attending these events are expected to observe the same rules as students, and a student inviting a guest will share responsibility for the conduct of his or her guest.
+Guests attending these events are expected to observe the same rules as students, and a student inviting a guest will share responsibility for the conduct of the guest.

-A student attending a social event will be asked to sign out when leaving before the end of the event and will not be readmitted.
+A student and the student's guest attending a social event will be asked to sign out when leaving before the end of the event and will not be readmitted.